 These are the types of comments and questions I see frequently in the homeschool world.
 And while I understand that most parents ask these questions or make these comments out of a genuine, godly desire to disciple their children more faithfully, something about this approach to the topic of “virtue formation” or “character development” always makes me cringe.

-In fact, I would go so far as to say that I do not homeschool to make my children virtuous humans.
+In fact, I would go so far as to say that I do not homeschool to make my children into virtuous humans.
 I do not choose novels for them to read as a round-about-way way to work on their sinful tendencies.
 Much as I love our poetry memory work, I do not believe those poems will have a sanctifying effect on my children.
 The use of any of these in an attempt to manipulate or mold our children’s character serves neither their souls nor their education.

 Before I go on to clarify what I do not mean by these perhaps slightly shocking statements, allow me to share my primary area of concern.